 Loading...

-Canasta is one of the great card game success stories of the 20th century.
-Born in a Uruguayan law office in the late 1930s, it swept through South America, conquered the United States in the early 1950s, and became the most popular card game in the world for a brief, intense period.
-While the canasta craze eventually faded, the game left a lasting mark on card game culture and continues to be played by dedicated communities worldwide.
+Canasta is one of the great card-game success stories of the 20th century.
+Born in a Uruguayan club in the late 1930s, it spread north through South America, conquered the United States in 1949 and 1950, and became the bestselling card game in the country for a brief, intense stretch.
+The craze faded by the mid-1950s, but the game left a lasting mark on card-game culture and continues to be played in clubs, online, and through a growing modern tournament scene.

-Canasta was created in Montevideo, Uruguay around 1939 by Segundo Santos, an attorney, and his bridge partner Alberto Serrato, an architect.
-The two men were avid card players who wanted to create a game that combined the strategic depth of bridge with the accessibility of rummy.
+Canasta was created in Montevideo, Uruguay around 1939 by Segundo Sánchez Santos, an attorney, and his bridge partner Alberto Serrato, an architect.
+The two men met regularly at the Jockey Club, the city's leading bridge and social club, and wanted a game as engaging as bridge but quicker, with shorter sessions and less of the time commitment a full bridge evening demanded.

-The name “canasta” comes from the Spanish word for basket, referring to the tray originally used to hold the stock and discard piles during play.
-The game quickly became popular in Santos and Serrato's social circle in Montevideo.
+The name comes from the Spanish word for basket, referring to the tray placed at the centre of the table to hold the stock and discard piles during play.
+(A folksier story about a borrowed waiter's basket survives in retellings, but it is not supported by the contemporary accounts.)
+Within Santos and Serrato's social circle in Montevideo, canasta caught on quickly.

 Experience the classic.
 Play canasta for free against the AI or challenge friends online with automatic scoring.